 “I try to make whatever generates a strong feeling of connection within me, both in its making and the pleasure of its perception”

 Shelly is a visual artist, raised in South Africa, of Israeli origin and now working from her studio in North London.
-She completed a Law degree in South Africa and is a self taught artist who turned her attention to painting, after a career in the City of London, alongside having 3 children.
+She completed a Law degree in South Africa and is a self taught artist who turned her attention to painting, after a career in the City of London.

 Her shimmering paired back colour field paintings explore a process of mixing unconventional materials together to create a surface where glitter, paint and pigment particles coalesce to incantatory effect.
-Her process-intensive paintings are reductive in nature, exploring elements of colour, materiality and intimacy and are a response to processes of internal enquiry and external visual influences derived from the world of fashion and social media and her environment.
+Her process-intensive paintings are reductive in nature, exploring elements of colour, materiality and intimacy and are a response to processes of internal enquiry and external visual influences derived from her environment, fashion and social media.

 Shelly has produced numerous commission pieces for private individuals and has collaborated with interior designers such as Kelly Hoppen.
 She has exhibited in group shows as well as in Art Fairs such as The Affordable Art Fair, Roys Art Fair and The Other Art Fair.
-The artist currently works from her home studio in London, where she lives with her 3 children.
+Her work has been been featured in numerous publications and online exhibitions.